Berlin Fashion Week

 Berlin Fashion Week (Berliner Modewoche) is a fashion week held twice annually (in January and July) in Berlin, Germany.
 Since its establishment in July 2007 it has gained great international attention for its many creative young designers who are flourishing in the fashion capital of Berlin.
 Since July 2011, the event has taken place part in front of the Brandenburg Gate.

 Mercedes-Benz is the main sponsor of the fashion week.
-The next Berlin Fashion Week is planned for 5 September 2022.

 Young fashion

 Since the Spring/Summer 2012 season, Mercedes-Benz Fashion Week features young international talents in an exclusive show in cooperation with Elle.
 Fashion entrepreneurs can vie in the Start your Fashion Business competition.
 Another important event for young designers is the Designer for Tomorrow Award, which is held every summer season.
 A jury, which famous designer Marc Jacobs belongs to, chooses a winner who will be able to present his own show in the next winter season.
 Another specialty is the Berlin U-Bahn fashion show, that takes place in a chartered train of the U5 line.